 Applying the principle of competitive neutrality to this rule change request is consistent with the original intent and current role of SNSPs in the NEM, whereby they are able to actively compete in the market by offering non zero prices.
-To the extent the role of SNSPs may change in the future, it may be appropriate to apply a price cap and/or price floor that is specific to SNSPs.
+To the extent the future role of SNSPs may change in response to a broad review of SNSPs in the NEM, then it may be appropriate to apply a price cap and/or price floor that is specific to this category of market participant.

-With respect to competitive neutrality, the Commission notes that this principle should be seen as a framework around which decisions on changes in the NEM are taken, not an outcome of itself.
-For instance, overall market conditions will influence the relative competitiveness of different generation technologies, not just the consistency of market parameters.
+With respect to competitive neutrality, the Commission notes that this principle should be seen as a framework around which decisions on proposed changes to the rules are made, not an outcome of itself.
+For instance, overall market conditions and other factors external to the rules will influence the relative competitiveness of different generation technologies, not just the consistency of market parameters.

 Under section 91(8) of the NEL, the Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of AEMO's declared network functions.
-The draft rule is compatible with AEMO's declared network functions because it does not affect AEMO's performance of those functions.
+The final rule is compatible with AEMO's declared network functions because it does not affect AEMO's performance of those functions.

-2.5 More preferable Rule
+2.5 More preferable rule